Treatment To Control Anger: Therapy Or Medication For Anger Disorders

 Therapists do not usually recommend anger management therapies for situations involving domestic violence.
 Anger management therapy typically involves understanding emotions when a person is feeling stressed, tired, depressed, or fearful, and learning how to manage these emotions in healthy ways, rather than perceiving them as an attack or threat that leads to anger.

-Cognitive behavioral therapy (CBT)
+Cognitive behavioral therapy (CBT) to change thought patterns

 Anger management problems often involve unhealthy family dynamics.
-Family therapy can help you control anger directed at a spouse, intimate partner, child, or other family member.
+Family therapy can help you control anger directed at a spouse, intimate partner, children, or other family member.
 This type of treatment may also teach ways to resolve interpersonal conflicts without expressing anger.

 Psychodynamic therapy